 Gary France regularly provides Leadership to numerous organisations such as Head of Music West Australian Conservatorium of Music (WAAPA) (1992 – 1994) Head of the ANU School of Music (2005) as well as Convener/Artistic Director of numerous major events such as Heartbeat multi-cultural Music Festival (1995), the Australian National Marimba Festival (2001) the Rhythms of Life Percussion Festival (2002) the DRUMatiX Percussion Group, the Australian National Percussion Symposium (2003), Australian Music Educators National Conference (2005), The Australian International World Rhythms Festival (2008), The Australian Marimba Festival (2008), and PAS Australia Days of Percussion 2012, 2013 The PAS Australia National Drum and Percussion Camp 2014.

-Gary France’s current leadership positions include: Senior Editor of PERCUSscene Magazine, President PAS Australia Chapter, International Board of Directors PAS, Distinguished Artist in Residence and Associate Professor at the Australian National University, Board of Directors SPEAK Percussion and is the Artistic / Educational Director of the Gary France Academy of Drumming and Percussion.
+Gary France’s current leadership positions included: Senior Editor of PERCUSscene Magazine, President PAS Australia Chapter, International Board of Directors PAS, Distinguished Artist in Residence and Associate Professor at the Australian National University, Board of Directors SPEAK Percussion and is the Artistic / Educational Director of the Gary France Academy of Drumming and Percussion.

 He received his Bachelor of Music degree, Music Education / Performance, in 1979, from the Crane School of Music, SUNY Potsdam, and his Master of Music degree, Orchestral Performance / Jazz, in 1988 at the University of North Texas.
 While at UNT Gary became was not only awarded several competitive teaching fellowships in classical percussion but was also selected as the first and only drummer/percussionist, in the fifty-year history of the program, to direct the prestigious Jazz Lab Bands (6 O’Clock and 9 O’Clock bands).